matters-in-media-art/mattersinmediaart.org/about.md

 <section id="contribution-guidelines" class="section scrollspy" markdown="1">

 ## Contribution Guidelines
 The Matters in Media Art website follows the essential tenants of the [open source philosophy](https://opensource.org/osd).
-All of the website's source code and content are openly accessible in a repository hosted on GitHub, which offers a framework for anyone to suggesting, discussing, and contributing edits to mattersinmediaart.org's content and/or design and functionality.
+All of the website's source code and content are openly accessible in a repository hosted on GitHub, which offers a framework for anyone to suggest, discuss, and contribute edits to mattersinmediaart.org's content and/or design and functionality.

 Fundamental to this open source approach is the licensing that we have chosen to adopt.
 All mattersinmediaart.org source code is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License), and all intellectual content (unless otherwise noted) is licensed under the Creative Commons [Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license.
 While these two licenses are quite different from each other, generally speaking, this means that all Matters in Media Art content and source code is free to copy, share, adopt, reuse, and redistribute.
 For specific terms of the MIT and Public Domain licenses, please see the license statement of the Matters in Media Art repository [link]